 A modernized technology platform means companies can stop worrying about missing their SLAs, eliminate the potential for inaccurate EDI, and ensure a fluid data process throughout a data lifecycle.
-Modern EDI platforms can rapidly identify and address errors, pinpoint EDI compliance violations, and rapidly resolve any issues.
+Modern EDI tools can rapidly identify and address errors, pinpoint EDI compliance violations, and rapidly resolve any issues.
 Logistics companies can put an end to dropped, late, and inaccurate orders, and streamline end-to-end data transformation, orchestration, and integration with secure EDI.

 Why Modern EDI Logistics Software is Critical for Business Success

 Cleo Integration Cloud eliminates the frustration that comes from onboarding new trading partners because it leverages previously created project templates via its EDI platform to speed EDI mapping processes, and also removes custom-code and one-off integrations.
 Additionally, Cleo Integration Cloud bridges the gap from a traditional EDI model to one with full connectivity, visibility, and support.
 By automating the complete EDI logistics software process for automation of EDI document types to ERP/TMS/WMS and other backend systems of record, Cleo delivers more timely information and greater clarity for rapid decision-making...

 The right integration platform can seamlessly orchestrate your data to ensure you have complete visibility and can easily maintain compliance.

 Here's how a modern logistics data flow might look like with the right integration platform to orchestrate the entire cycle: